 -The provision of boats for events.
 The NSSA has provided short-term loan of boats to young people who are not able to own their own boat.

 -The provision of long-term loan boats.
 In 2018, the NSSA launched a scheme to provide 6 race-rigged Toppers on long term loan to young people who would not otherwise be able to own their own boat.
-Applications for the second year of the scheme will open in summer 2019.
+Applications have continued to run sice 2019 and will open again in Summer 2021.